ShambhaviP/Biblioteca/README.md

 ##Problem Description

-A Library Management System called Biblioteca
+A Library Management System called Biblioteca that handles listing, checking out and returning of library books.

 ##Dependencies